Costa Rica is a popular travel destination known for beautiful nature, tropical wildlife and adventure activities.

 The must see attractions in Costa Rica are very different than most places that I feature because there really are no major tourist sites to visit.
 Most of Costa Rica’s attractions are not places to see but places for activities.
 Some places that I have listed below are specific places because they are designated locations for specific types of activities like see an active volcano or enjoying the hot springs.
 Other items on the list are general activities but they are activities that I consider “must do” activities when visiting Costa Rica.

-A trip to Costa Rica can be full us exciting activities but don’t leave without experiencing the meaning of “Pura Vida”.
+A trip to Costa Rica can be full of exciting activities but don’t leave without experiencing the meaning of “Pura Vida”.

 I will be making more posts on things to do in Costa Rica, so check back later to see my future posts on Costa Rica.